JuniorNunes7/social-share/README.md

 # social-share-js

-Tool for share links in social networks easily.
+Use this tool for facilitate the sharing links in social networks.

 > Use Example:
 >